 Address: 105 Moo 4, Chaofa Road.
 T.Wichit, Muang, Phuket

 Contact:+66 62 979 5533 / +66 76 540 767

 An Instagram-Worthy place in Phuket.
 Situated above the hill between Ya Nui and Nai Harn Beach, this small and breezy viewpoint offers a spectacular sunset view overlooking the Andaman Sea.

 To get to the Windmill Viewpoint, it is best to travel from Kata Beach.
-Then drive south passed the Karon Viewpoint and go straight towards Nai Harn Beach.
-Drive toward the direction of Prompthep Cape, just few hundred metres after Nai Harn, you will see a small hill after the lake, follow the trail until you reach a sharp left curve.
-At there, keep left to a narrow dirt road, after a short drive, you will arrive this charming viewpoint.
+Then drive south past the Karon Viewpoint and go straight towards Nai Harn Beach.
+Drive toward the direction of Prompthep Cape, just a few hundred metres after Nai Harn, you will see a small hill after the lake, follow the trail until you reach a sharp left curve.
+At there, keep left to a narrow dirt road, after a short drive, you will arrive at this charming viewpoint.